GeAR522/myweb-frontend/README.md

 - Add fade in to each section on intitial load - done

-- choose a proper colour palette and use it.
+- choose a proper colour palette and use it. - meh

-- fix the rounding on profile picture
+- fix the rounding on profile picture - done

 - footer? (maybe not necessary)

 - link to linkedin somewhere - done

 - set more tailwind classes to simplify classnames of components.

   - card
   - fonts
   - title/headers

 - extract some elements out of project and employment cards into a singular card and then try customise it within each section to make a more reuseable card component.

 ---